ivpn/ivpn.net/src/content/en/pages/privacy-guides/quantum-resistant-wireguard-config.md

 ---

-## Step 3 — Register with the IVPN config generator and obtain the PSK
+## Step 3 — Register with the IVPN config generator and save the cipher keys

 Open the IVPN [WireGuard Config Generator](/account/#wireguard-config) and log in.
 In the **Quantum Resistance** section, paste: